Our2020View/Our2020View.github.io/airconditioningservice.md

 description: Adding a port to add refrigerant
 permalink: /ourmods/airconditioningservice/
 ---
+NOTE:  This mod was made to the heat pump we have on our Winnebago View / Navion, but the method for adding a service port to an RV air conditioner is exactly the same.

 “What do you mean the heat pump can’t be recharged?
 There is no way to add refrigerant?
 If you have a refrigerant leak, you have to replace the complete heat pump?
 The bill will be in excess of 2500.00?”

 That is sort of a snapshot of the conversation I was envisioning with my local Winnebago dealer, after we ran into heat pump troubles while getting the coach ready for a Christmas trip.
 The heat pump appeared to be functioning as normal, but there was no heat and the compressor was pulling less amperage than usual.
 A quick search online pointed to a possible refrigerant leak, and the realization that these rooftop RV heat pumps and air conditioners had no way for a technician to fix that type of problem.
 Not good.